-- 1.1 Melton Ross & New Barnetby Parish Council (MRNBPC) is required to maintain adequate financial reserves to meet the needs of the organisation.
-The purpose of this policy is to set out how the Council will determine and review the level of reserves. - 1.2 Sections 32 and 43 of the Local Government Finance Act 1992 require local authorities to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement.
-However, there is no specified minimum level of reserves that an authority should hold and it is the responsibility of the Responsible Financial Officer to advise the Council about the level of reserves and to ensure that there are procedures for their establishment and use.
+- 1.1 Eythorne Parish Council is required to maintain adequate financial reserves to meet the needs of the Council.
+The purpose of this policy is to set out how the Council will determine and review the level of reserves. - 1.2 Local Government Finance Act 1992 s32 & 43 require local authorities to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement.
+However, there is no specified minimum level of reserves that an authority should hold, and it is the responsibility of the Responsible Financial Officer to advise the Council about the level of reserves and to ensure that there are procedures for their establishment and use.

-2. Types of reserves
+2 Types of Reserves

-- 2.1 Reserves can be categorised as general or earmarked. - 2.2 Earmarked reserves can be held for several reasons:

-Renewals - to enable services to plan and finance an effective programme of vehicle and equipment replacement and planned property maintenance.
-These reserves are a mechanism to smooth expenditure so that a sensible replacement programme can be achieved without the need to vary budgets.

-Carry forward of underspend - some services commit expenditure to projects, but cannot spend the budget in year.
-Reserves are used as a mechanism to carry forward these resources.

-Insurance reserve - to enable the Council to meet the excesses of claims not covered by insurance.

-Other earmarked reserves may be set up from time to time to meet known or predicted liabilities.

-2.3 General reserves are funds which do not have any restrictions as to their use.
+- 2.1 Reserves can be categorised as general or earmarked. - 2.2 Earmarked reserves can be held for several reasons: - a) Renewals to enable services to plan and finance an effective programme of vehicle, equipment and infrastructure replacement and planned property maintenance.
+These reserves are a mechanism to smooth expenditure so that a sensible replacement programme can be achieved without the need to vary budgets. - b) Carry forward of underspend some services commit expenditure to projects but cannot spend the budget in year.
+Reserves are used as a mechanism to carry forward these resources. - c) Insurance reserve to enable the Council to meet the excesses of claims not covered by insurance. - d) Other earmarked reserves may be set up from time to time to meet known or predicted liabilities. - e) General Reserves are funds which do not have any restrictions as to their use.
 These reserves can be used to smooth the impact of uneven cash flows, offset the budget requirement if necessary or can be held in case of unexpected events or emergencies.

-3. Earmarked reserves
+3 Earmarked Reserves

-- 3.1 Earmarked reserves will be established on a "needs" basis, in line with anticipated requirements. - 3.2 Any decision to set up a reserve must be given by the Council.
+- 3.1 Earmarked reserves will be established on a "needs" basis, in line with anticipated requirements. - 3.2 Any decision to set up a reserve must be made by the Council.